adriancooney/examist/report/development/migrations.md

 ```
 <center><i>The version history of the database with Alembic.</i></center>

 The models in the project changed often and migrations tool was great for providing some 	piece of mind with the data.
 It ensured data integrity and the database was reliably migrated.
+Most of the time, each modification to the database could be done by running:

-Alembic was especially useful when migrating to the entity inheritance model.
-To view the migrations themselves, they're stored in the [`server/migrations/versions`](https://github.com/adriancooney/examist/tree/master/server/migrations/versions) folder.
+However, there were times when the new schema clashed with the existing data.
+Alembic was especially useful when migrating existing questions to the entity inheritance model.

 ### Migrating to the Entity Inheritance Model
 A pivotal point in the evolution of the database design was when the Entity inheritance model was introduced.
 The new design changes were especially severe on the `question` table which, at the time, stored each question individually with their own `id`.